-- Want a high-quality level 5 course with teaching practice and prefer to complete your course online or abroad.
+- are a native-English speaker who wants a high-quality level 5 course with teaching practice and prefer to complete your course online or abroad.

 - Are considering a course like CELTA or CertTESOL but want lifetime job search assistance and networking opportunities (CELTA & CertTESOL don’t offer this).

 If you are deciding between a CELTA course and ITA, it depends on where you want to teach.
 Some countries in Europe and more competitive countries in the Middle East prefer CELTA.
 If you are a brand new teacher with no teaching experience, CELTA is helpful since you get a lot of feedback from your instructors and peers on your teaching practice.
 However, CELTA doesn’t include any job search assistance.
 As someone who has taken both courses, price-wise, ITA is the better option because of the job search assistance it provides.

 If you are deciding between a basic 120-hour course like Premier TEFL and ITA, here are some tips.
 While a basic 120-hour course is much more affordable, the experience is very different.
 You are typically just reading material, maybe watching a few random videos and taking quizzes.
 These courses can easily be completed in a few weeks.